What counts as a source

 When we get it wrong

 We will.
 Rules change between our re-check dates; a source we trusted turns out to be stale; we read a statute too narrowly.
-When you spot it, tell us — [email protected] — and we'll fix the page and update the date.
+When you spot it, tell us, corrections@stillinsurable.com, and we'll fix the page and update the date.
 Corrections to dated, sourced claims get priority over everything else we do.

 How this site makes money

-Two ways, both disclosed on the page where they happen.
-If we connect you to a licensed broker, we may be paid a referral fee — and we always show the do-it-yourself path right next to that offer, because for a lot of people the DIY path is the right one.
-If we link a product or service and earn a commission, the link says so.
-We never require your email or phone number to read anything here.
-If you do choose to use the optional get-connected form, the details you submit may be shared with licensed broker(s) and partners, and we may add your email to a mailing list we may monetise — that's stated on the form, and you can opt out anytime.
+Reading the site requires no email and no phone number.
+If you do choose to use the get-connected form, the details you submit may be shared with licensed broker(s) and partners, and your email may be added to a mailing list we may monetize, that's stated on the form, and you can opt out anytime.
 The full detail and opt-outs are in the Privacy Policy; more on the business model is on the about page.